mhansen/graphviz-docs/content/en/docs/attrs/charset.md

 types:
 - string
 used_by: G
+description: Character encoding used when interpreting string input as a text label.
 ---
-Specifies the character encoding used when interpreting string input as a text label.

 The default value is `"UTF-8"`.
 The other legal value is `"iso-8859-1"` or, equivalently, `"Latin1"`.